-Subject to the satisfaction or waiver of all of the Conditions Precedent, the Tender Offeror has decided as of today to implement the Tender Offer in which the Tender Offeror is made the sole shareholder of the Company, as part of a series of transactions aimed at delisting the Company Shares listed on the TSE's Prime Market ("Transaction"), to which all of the Company Shares (including the Company Shares to be delivered upon the exercise of the Share Options, excluding the treasury shares held by the Company; the same shall apply hereinafter), all of the Share Options and the Company Shares related to the ADSs represented by the ADRs are subject.
-The Transaction constitutes a so-called Management Buyout (MBO)
+28, 2025 Tender Offeror Press Release", which together with "(Amendment) Partial Amendment to "Notice Regarding the Planned Commencement of Tender Offer for the Shares of Topcon Corporation (Securities Code: 7732) by TK Co., Ltd. as part of the MBO Implementation and Capital Participation by KKR and JICC."" dated April 16, 2025 is collectively referred to as the "Initial Announcement Press Release"), the Tender Offeror decided to implement the Tender Offer, if the Conditions Precedent are satisfied or waived, in which the Tender Offeror is made the sole shareholder of the Company, as part of a series of transactions aimed at delisting the Company Shares listed on the TSE's Prime Market ("Transaction"), to which all of the Company Shares (including the Company Shares to be delivered upon the exercise of the Share Options, excluding the treasury shares held by the Company; the same shall apply hereinafter), all of the Share Options, and all of the ADR are subject, and aimed to commence the Tender Offer on the day separately agreed to by the parties to the Tender Offer Agreement, which is within 10 business days of the satisfaction or waiver of the Conditions Precedent, specifically around the end of July 2025, taking into account discussions with local law firms regarding such procedures.